 Male and female fertility issues compound couple’s chances of having a child

-Baton Rouge couple wins Gift of Hope IVF Grant 2016, a free round of in vitro fertilization.
+Lake Charles couple wins Gift of Hope IVF Grant 2016, a free round of in vitro fertilization.

-As a Lake Charles patrol officer and member of the SWAT team, Kirk Dugas is trained to anticipate all kinds and manner of situations and threats.
+As a Lake Charles patrol officer and member of the SWAT team, Kirk is trained to anticipate all kinds and manner of situations and threats.
 Though his job is not as glamorous as film and television often portray it, at times it can be quite challenging.
 On any given day he needs to be ready physically and mentally to deal with accidents, injuries, abuse, crime and sometimes death.
 Interacting with victims of crime and families of lost or injured loved ones is difficult and painful, but it’s perhaps the most important part of his job.

 Being strong emotionally is a large part of being a police officer, but Kirk is learning that it is increasingly important in his off-duty job of being a husband as he and his wife Jenean struggle with infertility.